This Asian Cucumber Salad is made with basic pantry ingredients. It is spicy, salty, tangy, sweet, light, easy in a super flavorful sauce.

-Salads are generally associated with summer barbecues or pot lucks.
+Salads are generally associated with summer barbecues or pot lucks (have you tried my favorite Mexican quinoa salad or broccoli salad recipe?)
 But, this no-cook recipe is perfect to served year round as easy appetizer or as aside dish for dinner with your favorite Asian inspired dishes like Egg Fried Rice, Curried Carrot Soup and Chicken Green Bean Stir Fry.

 Believed to have originating in Germany or Poland, it is also hugely popular in Asian countries like India, Japan, Thai and Korea.
 Our favorite part is that this version is made without dairy, onion, dill or mayo, making it a healthier option.

 There are two main styles out there - creamy and vinegar based!
 This Asian inspired recipe falls into the vinegary category featuring a combination of flavor packed ingredients that is so delicious as a sauce.

 The secret to this salad recipe is salting the vegetable.
 Cucumber contains 95% water, so by salting them, we draw out excess water intensifying the flavor before tossing with the dressing.
 It also does not water down the dressing, .

 Sprinkle the sliced vegetable liberally with salt and toss to coat, drain off excess water after about 15 minutes.
 This process is the main secret.